zhitong1111/DDML-STATA/README.md

 # DDML-STATA
-Stata scripts for data analysis using DDML (Double/Debiased Machine Learning).
-The code implements cross-validation (k-folds) for estimating treatment effects and predicting outcomes with neural networks.
+Stata scripts for causal inference and outcome prediction using DDML (Double/Debiased Machine Learning).
+The code implements cross-validation (k-folds) for estimating treatment effects and predicting outcomes using gradient boosting models.
 It applies the `pystacked` method for both treatment and outcome models with robust standard errors.